jamesflorentino/nanoScrollerJS/README.md

      <div class="content"> ... content here ...  </div>
     </div>

 Copy the HTML markup.
-Change `#about` into something related to your content.
+Change `.nano` into something related to your content.
 Though you can also remove that attribute as long as you have a parent div with an ID reference. e.g. `#parent > .nano`. `nano` and `content` classnames can be customized via plugin options (_in that case you must rename them inside the plugin's CSS file as well_).

 ### 2. CSS